Trauma Healing Through Connection with Horses

 We're building this one partnership, one session, and one story at a time.

+For the ones who've gone quiet.
 For the ones who never got to rest.

 Harley's here.
 And he gets it.